Welcome back to Schiphol: Do I need a health declaration to travel?

 Can I fill it out myself?

 Yes, it is even the intention that before you fly, you fill in the form yourself.
 The health declaration has been drawn up by the Ministry of Health, Welfare and Sport and is one of the measures taken by the government to prevent the spread of the coronavirus (COVID-19).
 The health screening form contains several questions that you have to answer honestly with yes or no. The questions concern your health, to check whether you have no complaints such as fever, coughing, runny nose, sore throat or shortness of breath.
 If you do have these complaints, you have to stay at home.
 Bringing this form is required, so fill in the form before you leave for Schiphol.
-And bring a blank form that you can fill in before you fly back.
+And bring a blank form – on your mobile phone or printed out – that you can fill in before you fly back.
+Are you flying with KLM, Corendon, TUI, Transavia or Easyjet?
+You can fill in the health declaration while checking in online.

 Will I be checked when I fly?

 If you're going to fly, you may be asked for your health certificate throughout your journey: from parking lot to final destination.
 This can be done by your airline, for example, but there are also employees at Schiphol who pay attention to notable health complaints.
-That's why it's smart to store your health screening form in a convenient place in your hand luggage - with your passport and boarding pass - so you'll always have it within reach.
-You need a filled-in health declaration for your return journey too.
-Take a blank form with you when you travel.
+That's why it's smart to store your health screening form either on your phone or in a convenient place in your hand luggage - with your passport and boarding pass - so you'll always have it within reach.
+You need a filled-in health declaration (digital or printed) for your return journey too.
+That’s why it is a good idea to take a blank form with you when you travel.

 Where can I go (if I see someone) with health problems?